Equity Policy and Procedures

 The responding individual must be notified of the allegation and offered the opportunity to respond before the imposition of any disciplinary sanctions or other corrective actions that are not supportive measures, against the responding individual.

-Responding parties who are found by a preponderance of evidence to have engaged in behavior prohibited by this Policy will be subject to corrective action.
+Responding parties who are found by a preponderance of evidence, to have engaged in behavior prohibited by this Policy, will be subject to corrective action.
+This means that the Decision-Maker(s) must be convinced that it is more likely than not that the allegation(s) are true.
 In imposing any corrective actions and remedies for a policy violation, the College reserves the right to take measures deemed necessary to protect the rights and personal safety of the reporting individual and the College community.
 Not all forms of discrimination or harassment are equally serious offenses.
 Therefore, different remedies or corrective actions may be imposed depending on the severity of the offense and any previous conduct violations.

-Corrective action for employees may include, but are not limited to: education, training, coaching, warnings, reprimands, transfer, demotion, loss of compensation, privilege and/or access restrictions, no contact and/or no trespass directives, restitution, behavioral agreements, termination of employment, and/or ineligibility for rehire.
+Corrective actions for employees may include, but are not limited to: education, training, coaching, warnings, reprimands, performance improvement plan, transfer, demotion, loss of compensation, loss of privileges or leadership and/or access restrictions, no contact and/or no trespass directives, restitution, behavioral agreements, termination of employment, and/or ineligibility for rehire.
 Any corrective actions imposed on a faculty member shall comply with any applicable terms of a faculty member’s contract with the College and the College’s Faculty Handbook.

-Corrective action for students may include, but are not limited to: education, training, Dean of Student Wellness assessment, coaching, warnings, reprimands, privilege and/or access restrictions, no contact and/or no trespass directives, restitution, behavioral agreements, delay of a diploma or degree, probation, suspension, expulsion, and/or ineligibility for re-admission or employment.
+Corrective actions for students may include, but are not limited to: education, training, assessment conducted by the Dean of Student Wellness, coaching, warnings, reprimands, loss of privileges, or leadership positions and/or access restrictions, no contact and/or no trespass directives, restitution, behavioral agreements, probation, suspension, expulsion, and/or ineligibility for re-admission or employment.

 When an information-gathering reveals that a campus organization (such as a student club, athletic team, campus academic department, or staff/faculty committee) has committed or promoted behavior that violates this Policy, the organization and its members may be disciplined.
-Corrective action to the organization may include, but are not limited to, loss of College privileges (including, but not limited to, prohibition on the organization’s participation in certain activities and the use of College facilities), educational requirements for organization members, required additional oversight of organization activities, and temporary or permanent loss of funding and/or loss of recognition by the College, in addition to individual members of the organization who are determined responsible for a Policy violation being subject to the sanctions listed above.
-All campus organizations/departments are responsible for the actions of its members when they are operating on behalf of the organization/department.
+Corrective action to the organization may include, but is not limited to, loss of College privileges (including, but not limited to, prohibition of the organization’s participation in certain activities and the use of College facilities), educational requirements for organization members, required additional oversight of organization activities, and temporary or permanent loss of funding and/or loss of recognition by the College, in addition to individual members of the organization who are determined responsible for a Policy violation being subject to the sanctions listed above.
+All campus organizations/departments are responsible for the actions of their members when those members are acting or operating in, with, or on behalf of the campus organization/department.

-The Equity Officers have the sole right to determine whether conduct violates this Policy or is otherwise inappropriate.
-The Equity Officers reserve the right to impose consequences, up to and including immediate termination of an individual’s relationship with the College, for any conduct targeting a person’s legally protected characteristic that the Equity Officers determined to be inappropriate even if the conduct does not meet the definitions of “discrimination” and/or “harassment” set out, above, in this Policy.
+The Equity Officers or their designees have the sole right to determine whether conduct violates this Policy or is otherwise inappropriate.
+The Equity Officers reserve the right to impose consequences, up to and including immediate termination of a student, staff or non-tenured faculty member’s relationship with the College, for any conduct targeting a person’s legally protected characteristic that the Equity Officers determined to be inappropriate even if the conduct does not meet the definitions of “discrimination” and/or “harassment” set out, above, in this Policy.

 H. Specific Procedures for Tenured Faculty Members